Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector

-Moreover, it is known that the choice of initial guesses of the unknown contrast has an important impact on the convergence of IRGNM (see the discussions in Remark \ref{rmk3.3}).
-Based on this observation, we will add the samples obtained both by the Landweber method and by IRGNM into the training dataset.
-By doing so, our deep neural network is expected to provide good initial guesses for IRGNM and be helpful for accelerating the proposed algorithm.
-Further, we will introduce the multi-frequency strategy and the multi-resolution strategy to make our algorithm more practical and efficient.
-Extensive numerical experiments show that our algorithm has a satisfactory reconstruction capacity and good generalization ability.
+It should be noted that the choice of the initial guesses for the unknown contrast has a crucial impact on the convergence of the IRGNM algorithm (as discussed in Remark \ref{R2} below).
+In our proposed algorithm, the learned projector is expected both to offer reliable initial guesses for IRGNM and to be helpful for accelerating the proposed algorithm.
+Extensive numerical experiments demonstrate that our algorithm has a satisfactory reconstruction capacity and good generalization ability.